navmenu

 4

-Sanyo Eneloop 2000 - bought from Thomas Distributing (8 cells), manufacture date May 2006; bought from Online Shop Singapore (4 cells), manufacture date November 2006.
-Packaging for Online Shop cells labelled RWPrince,...
+Bought from Thomas Distributing (8 cells), manufacture date May 2006; bought from Online Shop Singapore (4 cells), manufacture date November 2006.
+Packaging for Online Shop cells labeled RWPrince,...
 Singapore, although the cells shipped from Hong Kong.
 As delivered they were partly charged, with an average cell voltage 1.308V (from TD), while the newer cells (from OSS) were all 1.310V.

 Testing the charger's effectiveness at fast charging these cells, I also ran some other tests on the 8 TD cells.